Ricciardi Lab

 Project title: Mechanisms of exotic species replacement.

-Niloufar Bayani (NSERC Undergraduate Research Assistant, 2009).
+Niloufar Bayani (NSERC Undergraduate Student Research Award, 2009).
+[Subsequently: MSc, Columbia; Current position: Researcher at UNEP]

 Jessica Murray (BSc, Independent Study, 2009)